sherdwhite/photo_organizer/README.md

 # Photo Organizer

-A powerful Python application that automatically organizes your photos and videos by their creation date, extracting metadata from EXIF data and file headers.
+Python application that automatically organizes your photos and videos by their creation date, extracting metadata from EXIF data and file headers.
 Available in both command-line and GUI versions.

 ## Features